 In 1990, after extended sick leave, I returned to the Central Bank of Trinidad and Tobago.
 Due to legislative changes, my position in the Exchange Control Department, the ECD, was eliminated.
 I learned I was promoted to a newly created position in the governor’s office.
 This required a new workspace.
 On the governor’s instructions, the vacant deputy governor’s office was prepared for me.

-I felt honored.-
+I felt honored.(Insert 027 - Observer at Conference of Regional Deputy Governors - El Salvador, 1992.)

 Was this experience foreshadowed years before?